cwilper/fixi/README.md

 * Supports regular expression-based includes and excludes
 * Supports any combination of md5, sha1, sha256, sha384, and sha512
 * Supports shallow (fast) and deep (checksum-based) fixity checking
+* Support export and import of BagIt bags
 * Supports fast lookups of files by checksum

 # Installation